RobertoLJr/gamelist/README.md

 **Games**
 ```
 GET     /games          - Retrieve all games
 GET     /games/{id}     - Retrieve a game by ID
+POST    /games          - Create a new game
 ```

 **GameLists**